Various Eminent Personalities of Sambalpur District

-Born on 23rd January, 1809 in Badgaon village under Dhama P.S. in a Royal Family.
+Born on 23rd January, 1809 in Khinda village near Lapanga on the way to Jharsuguda about 40 km to the north of Sambalpur, Odisha.
 He ascended the throne of Sambalpur in the year 1827.
 Popularly known as a warrior, Surendra Sai led a revolution against the British Rulers, assembling thousands of protesters.
 He was incarcerated by the then British Rulers and breathed his last on 28th February, 1884.
 Called as Sivaji of Odisha, Surendra Sai has been remembered for his unflinching patriotism, dedication for the motherland.
 He is regarded as the foremost fighter of Freedom movement of the Country

 SWABHAB KABI GANGADHAR MEHER